East Bay ADHD FAQ

 What are your therapeutic orientations?

-• I come from a primarily Psychodynamic background, but incorporate aspects from other modalities such as Cognitive Behavioral Therapy, Mindful Self-Compassion, IFS, Solutions-Focused Therapy, and Acceptance and Commitment Therapy.
+I come from a primarily Psychodynamic background, but incorporate aspects from other modalities such as Mindful Self-Compassion, Internal Family Systems (IFS), Solutions-Focused Therapy, and Acceptance and Commitment Therapy (ACT).

 What forms of payment do you accept?